Victoria College, Melbourne: Antecedents

-In 1973 the Larnook and Monash colleges merged to become the two-campus State College of Victoria at Rusden.
+In 1973, the Larnook and Monash colleges merged to become the two-campus State College of Victoria at Rusden.
 Glendonald joined in 1975.

+In 1975, Mercer House joined SCV Toorak.

-Burwood Teachers College began at the Box Hill Methodist Church in 1954 while waiting for its buildings to be ready.
-It moved to the current Burwood campus site in late 1954.
-The State College of Victoria at Burwood was formed by the merger of the Training Centre for Teachers of the Deaf with this college and the ex-Glendonald component of Rusden in 1976.
+The State College of Victoria at Burwood was formed in 1976 by the merger of Burwood Teachers College with two deaf-serving teachers colleges (Training Centre for Teachers of the Deaf, and the ex-Glendonald component of Rusden).
 The result was mainly a primary teaching college, with a special unit for disabled student teaching.

-In 1951, Toorak Teachers' College was established in Toorak.
-It moved to the Stonington mansion in Malvern in 1957.
-This later became the State College of Victoria at Toorak.
-This institution focused on primary teaching.
-In 1975 it absorbed Mercer House (also known as Mercer College), a small private teachers college that trained teachers for independent schools.